-Significant advantages cited by users included compatibility as promised by ICL of software carried over from other data and limit registers (which determine relative address zero and thus assure program relocatibility), proper control of these registers' contents provides adequate protection.
+STORAGE PROTECTION: None.
+However, since each program's addresses are relative to the contents of its own data and limit registers (which determine relative address zero and thus assure program relocatability), proper control of these registers' contents provides adequate protection.